aeternity/protocol/contracts/sophia.md

   state.
 However, the state of an inherited contract cannot be accessed other than through internal functions defined by that contract.
+- Tail calls to functions inside the same contract are optimized.
 - Open question: should we allow overriding defined functions?
 I would suggest no, but there might be compelling use cases that I'm missing.